jlgarrett/Masters_Projects/dimensionality.md

 Recently, the paper [Intrinsic dimensionality as a metric for temporal plant diversity evaluation](https://esajournals.onlinelibrary.wiley.com/doi/full/10.1002/ecs2.70213) proposed the idea that the biodiversity of an area is related to the intrinsic dimensionality of a hyperspectral image of that area.
 If this hypothesis is true, it would revolutionize hyperspectral remote sensing.
 It would allow hyperspectral images to be used directly for biodiversity characterization, bypassing the need for algorithms to explicitly label every species in an image.
-More precisely, the authors claim they "propose a method that accounts for subpixel unmixing and does not rely on in situ training data for mapping vegetation variability. "
+More precisely, the authors claim that their method "accounts for subpixel unmixing and does not rely on in situ training data for mapping vegetation variability. "

 The goal of this project is then to evaluate the robustness of this claim and to consider whether their methodology can be applied to HYPSO data.
 I've conceptualized the specialization project and the masters thesis together.